Irohsan/Team22/README.md

 As of release, this software is integrated with the [DeepState](https://github.com/trailofbits/deepstate) framework.
 Thus, if you clone this repository directly and try to build the executable, it will fail because it has no reference to the libdeepstate.a static library. **This repository serves to document progress and information about the product.
 You must use the installer script to actually use the software with DeepState after cloning!**

 ### Cloning this Repository into an existing DeepState installation
-1. `Navigate to your /deepstate directory`
+1.`Navigate to your /deepstate directory`

 2.`git clone https://github.com/Irohsan/Team22`